aishack/aishack/tutorials/scanning-qr-codes-2.md

         return retVal;
     }

 Now this is interesting.
-We calculate the total ‘width’ of the pattern (totalFinderCount) in terms of pixels.
+We calculate the total ‘width’ of the pattern (`totalFinderCount`) in terms of pixels.
 If we ever encounter a ‘count’ that’s zero (meaning a white or black patch that didn’t exist), we’re sure that this isn’t a valid finder pattern.
 So just return a false.
 If the width of the pattern is less than seven, we’re sure it can’t be a valid pattern either.

 Then we calculate the approximate module size based on our current observations.
-This module size can be quite off the actual module size (because you can tilted patterns will make the module size ‘appear’ larger than they actually are).
+This module size can be quite off the actual module size (because you can tilted patterns will make the module size 'appear' larger than they actually are).
 So we need to tolerate quite a big variation range.
 For this function, it is half of the approximate module (maxVariance).

 So the difference between the approximate module size and actual counts (stateCount) should be less than this maximum variance.
 Since the middle area is made up of three modules – it needs to be withing thrice this maximum variance.
 If it is, there’s a good chance this might be a finder pattern.

-We’ll add more checks in the next post.
+We’ll add more checks in the next post and actually render the finder patterns.